Just as organisms evolve, so too, do societies and iPhones evolve. But what about the theory of evolution?

 The following table offers a brief overview of how our understanding of evolution has changed over time.
 This table presents three major versions of evolutionary theory: 1) Darwin’s theory 2) the Modern Synthesis and 3) the Integral Model of evolution.

 Three theories of evolution have different facts to support Variation, Inheritance, Selection and Time.
 Darwin’s theory is represented by the color green.
 Updated information supporting the “Modern Synthesis” is highlighted in blue.
 Updated information supporting the “Integral Model” is highlighted in purple.

-Darwin acknowledged that variation, inheritance, selection and time are important for evolution.
-Yet because Darwin didn’t know about DNA, genomes or genetics, he knew nothing about how variation occurred and he knew nothing about horizontal gene trasnfer.
+Darwin obssersved that variation, inheritance, selection, and time are important for evolution.
+Yet because Darwin didn’t know about DNA, genomes, or genetics, he knew nothing about how variation occurred and he knew nothing about horizontal gene transfer.
 Instead, he focused his attention on what he could observe, which was natural selection.
-In his famous book On the Origin of Species, Darwin not only outlined the general laws of how species change over time, he also detailed the principles of natural selection.
+In his famous book, On the Origin of Species, Darwin not only outlined the general laws of how species change over time, but he also detailed the principles of natural selection.

 While Darwin offered a reasonable explanation for how natural selection works, he had little insight into another essential aspect of evolution, which is variation.
 In the early 20th century, biologists were beginning to understand how variation occurs.
 Geneticists clearly saw how heritable material contributed to evolution.
 In 1942, Julian Huxley wrote a book entitled Evolution, The Modern Synthesis.
 This book summarized and gave a name to the work of hundreds of researchers who had been elucidating the mechanisms of variation.
 The Modern Synthesis united the Laws of Selection with the Laws of Variation as they were known at the time.